Hello and Welcome to Autism at Home

 Building your Autism at Home programme is a step by step process which is taken at your own pace.

-The information provided below describes key areas that you may wish to include in your programme.
+The information provided below describes key areas that you may wish to include in your holistic play programme.
 (Click on the points below for more information):

 Getting your programme started: